dailypenn/data/trump-penn-mentions/README.md

 ### Visualization

 The visualizations for this project were made with [C3.js](http://c3js.org) and [Highcharts](https://www.highcharts.com).
 The first two graphs (of total mentions and mentions over time) use C3.
 The code can be found in [charts.js](charts.js).
-The map Highcharts' Highmaps library.
+The map uses Highcharts' map visualization library, Highmaps.
 Its code can be found in [map.js](map.js).